 Suggested next steps

-After you complete this Kubernetes learning path, what's next?
-Take your learning to the next level with these suggestions:
+After you complete this Kubernetes learning path, take your skill building to the next level with the following suggestions:

 Learn now Istio and Knative could cause a significant shift in the Kubernetes application developer's life.